FREE DOWNLOAD: Your 5 Steps Towards Dizzy-Free Days Guide! Sign up for instant access.

 Shipping, taxes, and discount codes are calculated at checkout

-While most people find that their vestibular disorder came on suddenly without any sort of warning, there are early signs that might present themselves.
 While acute dizziness can occur, many of these cases turn chronic.
 People may describe their initial symptoms as “dizziness” but that can encompass many different symptoms and diagnoses.
 Below are common vestibular disorders and early signs of them.
 Remember that you may not experience all of these and may have additional symptoms not listed!
 This is also not every vestibular disorder.

-Vestibular Migraine:
+Signs of Vestibular Migraine:

 Vestibular Migraine is a central vestibular disorder.
-It is the most common cause of chronic dizziness.
+It is the most common cause of neurological chronic dizziness.
 It can present itself with or without headache symptoms and is caused by a genetic predisposition in the brain.

 • Imbalance